Significant World Writers

 you

 submit must be your own.
+(I will occasionally vet student work to verify authorship.)
 Any paper containing borrowed but undocumented thoughts

-or words will receive a failing grade (this includes material created by generative A.I.), and I am obligated to
+or words will receive a failing grade (this includes material created by generative A.I.), and, in such instances, I will dock 10 points from your final grade.
+I am obligated to

 report all instances of plagiarism to the Vice President